-1. Eligible Schools.-Only those schools shall participate in League Basketball whose acceptance of the Basketball Plan is on file in the State Directors Office by October 15 and whose fee is paid.
-A school that does not participate in basketball after signing the acceptance card may be suspended for one year in this activity, unless sufficient justification is shown for not entering a team.
+The application for membership in the Basketball Plan by the Superintendent or Principal shall be authorized and approved by the local school board of trustees.
+A school which does not participate in basketball after signing the acceptance card may be suspended in this activity for a period of one year, unless sufficient justification is shown for not entering a team.